jhechavarria/say.sh/README.md

 saycfg en-US 1.2 0.8
 ```

 The script supports over to 6 different languages.
-Volume and speed can differ from 0.5 to 1.5.
+Volume variates from 0 to 2 and speed from 0.5 to 1.5.

 ### Available languages